marceldbo/VINDRIKTNING-esp8266-MQTT-Domoticz/README.md

 ## Some ideas

-* Dynamically create the payload message using the ArduinoJSON library, which is probably a more elegant way of creating the payload message.
+* Dynamically create the payload message using the ArduinoJson library, which is probably a more elegant way of creating the payload message.
 * The Wemos D1 Mini has plenty of pins available to add a BME280/BMP280 sensor board or a DS18B20 temperature sensor.
 The code can easily be adapted to accomodate these sensors.
 * Another suggestion from the domoticz forum is to use the Alert Sensor Device to visualize the levels in color from grey to red e.g. good, moderate, potentially unhealthy, unhealthy, hazardous etc.